 What Is A Credit Card Cash Advance

-Putting that advance into your pocket is no more difficult than taking your card to an ATM machine or writing a check at your bank.
+Putting that advance into your pocket is no harder than taking your card to an ATM or writing a check at your bank.
 But the cost of this convenience can be quite high.

 The Conveniences and the High Cost of Cash Advances